Pat's King of Steaks: History

-Soon afterwards, at the advice of the aforementioned cabdriver, the brothers started selling steak sandwiches instead of hot dogs.
+Soon afterwards, at the advice of the cabdriver, the brothers started selling steak sandwiches instead of hot dogs.
 By 1940, they had saved enough money to rent space to open a restaurant at the same spot where they had their stand.
 The two brothers worked at the restaurant for 15 to 18 hours a day for the next few decades while the restaurant was open 24 hours a day.
 Harry worked at the Philadelphia Navy Yard during World War II before returning to the restaurant.

+In 1972, Harry Olivieri had a heart attack and retired from day-to-day management.
+He still visited the business for a few hours each day to meet and greet the customers.

 After pulling back from expansion and franchising efforts in the 1980s, the business was divided up by the Olivieri family.
-Harry and his son, Frank, kept the original location, today run by Harry's grandson, Frank Jr. Pat's son Herbert opened "Olivieri's Prince of Steaks", later to be the source of a family dispute (see below).
+Harry's son, Frank, eventually bought out his father, sister and cousin and kept the original location, today run by Harry's grandson, Frank Jr. Pat's son Herbert opened disputed ownership of the business with Harry and his children and "Olivieri's Prince of Steaks", later to be the source of a family dispute (see below).

+In the last few years of his life, Harry lived with his daughter in Brigantine, New Jersey.
+He died of heart failure on July 22, 2006, in Pomona, New Jersey, at the age of 90.

 Description

 A sign explains how to order; the customer asks for a variety of sandwich and then says "wit" or "wit-out" (i.e. 'with' or 'without' onions), a tongue-in-cheek reference to the Philadelphia accent.
-The varieties available are: with Cheez Whiz, provolone, or American cheese, as well as plain (no cheese).
+The varieties available are Cheez Whiz, provolone, regular American cheese, Cooper Sharp American cheese, and plain (no cheese).

 Olivieri family feud

 Pat's King of Steaks is the original shop opened by Pasquale "Pat" Olivieri and his brother, Harry.
 Harry's grandson, Frank, owns Pat's.
 Pat's grandson, Rick, owned Rick's Original Philly Steaks at Reading Terminal Market, which closed in October 2008.
 He subsequently opened and closed Rick's Steaks restaurants at other locations.

-Pat's son, Herbert (Rick's father), expanded the business by opening franchises of Pat's King of Steaks.
+Pat's son Herbert (Rick's father) expanded the business by opening franchises of Pat's King of Steaks.
 In the 1980s, the Olivieris split up the business.
-Harry and Frank Sr. kept the original location, Herbert ("King" Pat's son) opened Olivieri's Prince of Steaks in Reading Terminal Market.
+Harry and Frank Sr. kept the original location, and Herbert opened Olivieri's Prince of Steaks in Reading Terminal Market.
 Herbert's son Rick renamed it "Rick's" in the mid-1990s, still using the crown logo and mentioning his grandfather, Pat Olivieri.

 In October 2006, Pat's sued Rick's, alleging trademark infringement, trademark dilution, and unfair competition, based on the use of the crown logo and the name "Pat Olivieri".

 The suit was settled in August 2007.
 Terms were not disclosed.
 Frank Olivieri Jr. said he was "...happy with the settlement and I'm sure my cousin Rick is, as well."
 Rick Olivieri told reporters, "It's an agreement we can both live with.
 Everybody is happy."

+Rick Olivieri died in 2022 of frontotemporal degeneration.